rdkcentral/Lightning-ui/docs/CollectionWrapper/index.md

 ])
 ```

-With the Collection Wrapper you are not limited to one type of item per collection but you can easily mix the height and width, because the Collection Wrapper will set it up in the right position for you, depending of course in which direction the Collection Wrapper is supposed to build.
+With the Collection Wrapper you are not limited to one type of Item per collection but you can easily mix the height and width, because the Collection Wrapper will put it in the right position for you.

 ```js
 this.tag('MyList').add([